Something went wrong

 5.6M555,640

-8305 Middlesex Heating Oil Companies You Can Trust
+8305 Middlesex Oil Companies Homeowners Can Count On

-With 582,115,837.988 gallons of heating oil delivered to Middlesex residences the last heating season, the Middlesex community relies on its 8305 oil companies when temperatures dip.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 582,115,837.988 gallons of heating oil delivered to Middlesex homes the last heating season, the Middlesex community relies on its 8305 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Middlesex, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the oil to residences and companies throughout Middlesex and the surrounding region.
+Then, the truck delivers the oil to homes and businesses throughout Middlesex and the surrounding area.